alexeykomov/alexeykomov.me/content/blog/momentum-scrolling.md

 So you see the relation here — the less end velocity will differ from start velocity, the more flat cubic bezier function will be, up to the limit of simple line (cubic-bezier(.33,.33,.66,.66) or linear).
 The maximal difference between start and end velocity is when end velocity is zero.
 In this case function will be cubic-bezier(0.33, 0.66, 0.66, 1).
 And in any case in between, the function will look like cubic-bezier(0.33, 0.66-x, 0.66, 1-x) where x = abs(endVelocity/startVelocity).

 So we're finally here!
-The demo of working implementation could be seen [http://alexeykomov.me/momentum-scroller-demo](http://alexeykomov.me/momentum-scroller-demo)(should be visited from iOS device).
+The demo of working implementation could be seen [http://alexeykomov.me/momentum-scroller-demo](http://alexeykomov.me/momentum-scroller-demo)(should be visited from iOS device or you can simulate it with dev tools).

 Thank you for your attention.